henryzvieira/CollegeDatabase/README.md

  # CollegeDatabase
-C Add one new record to each table.ollege Database designed in MySQL for Introduction to Databases module - first assessment Delete one record from all tables.
+College DataBase designed in MySQL for Introduction to Databases module - first assessment

 Functions: